BernhardPosselt/pf2e-kingmaker-tools/docs/house-rules.md

 * Roll Kingdom Events frequently (DC 5 Flat Check instead of the default) and associate them with the PCs' actions (PC chose to Infiltrate an enemy faction?
 That political scandal is there way of getting back at you)
 * Tie their kingdom and buildings to XP, loot and access to feats/items.
 Maybe you need to recruit a smith for that forge who offers them 1 of 3 possible magic items?
 Or a noble requests a theater threatening 1d4 unrest if they haven't built one in 3 months.

+**PS**: It surprised me in my games, but you will notice that PCs start to critically succeed at building lower level structures at higher levels, significantly reducing commodity cost.
+You should keep that in mind if you are looking into re-balancing structure costs

 ### A word on Vance & Kerenshara's home brew

 Mechanically, [Vance & Kerenshara's](https://docs.google.com/document/d/1NHksCXkXbjtrv-26VgFHNbyYldatVwag9lM44IWxIXo/edit?usp=sharing) rules are a good starting point to patch up the rough mechanical parts, but I've found that you don't want to add all recommended changes.
 Specifically, giving players additional ability boosts and skill proficiencies might be better as a quest rewards that are given out slowly over the course of the adventure, if at all.